 The Outpost at Forestry Camp

 For a more laid-back experience, The Outpost at Forestry Camp offers a menu featuring snacks, small plates, sandwiches, and sides.
 Enjoy our covered or uncovered picnic areas, our covered Overlook rooftop deck, or our downstairs indoor seating.
 No reservations are needed for The Outpost, once you arrive you will order food and drinks at the bar.
 (Card Only)

 10 Shady Oak Dr. Asheville, NC 28803

 What is Forestry Camp?

-In order to understand what Forestry Camp is now, one must first understand what Forestry Camp once was.
 The camp (6 buildings on 2 acres) was built by the U.S. Government briefly after Franklin D. Roosevelt established the Civilian Conservation Corps (CCC) on April, 5 1933.
 The CCC was part of his New Deal legislation, combating high unemployment during the Great Depression by putting hundreds of thousands of young men to work on environmental conservation projects.
 The men stationed here helped construct the iconic Blue Ridge Parkway, along with many other public works, until the program concluded in 1942.

 The property remained almost completely dormant until it was purchased by Burial Beer Co. in 2015.
 Over the course of the next few years, revitalization was completed on 5 of the 6 buildings.
 They now house a production brewery, corporate offices, and multiple barrel-aging facilities.
 After painstaking efforts to preserve the original structure, the 6th and final building became home to Forestry Camp.